Play Live Radio

 The initiative has published data for 13 cities in 11 states and is working to add more police departments to the list.

-Local Government Reporter with a particular focus on Cincinnati; experienced journalist in public radio and television throughout the Midwest.
+Becca joined WVXU in 2021 as the station's local government reporter with a particular focus on Cincinnati.
+She is an experienced journalist in public radio and television throughout the Midwest.
 Enthusiastic about: civic engagement, public libraries, and urban planning.